blog

 Although gamification has existed at one level or another for years, its application in business travel is fairly recent.

 Gamification would seem likely to appeal more to Gen Xers and Millenials than Baby Boomers but this isn’t exactly the case.
-While it is true that the Gen X and Millenial groups are more comfortable (and accomplished) at gaming, many Baby Boomers also find gamification programs engaging.
+While it is true that Gen X and Millenial groups are more comfortable (and accomplished) at gaming, many Baby Boomers also find gamification programs engaging.

 Payoff